 Single points of architectural failure that work at the current scale will not survive the demands of enterprise AI.
 EWSolutions identifies fragility before modernization codifies it — and designs out the structural risks that would otherwise multiply as AI is layered on top.

-Modernization programs measured in technology milestones routinely deliver platforms that no executive trusts to inform real decisions.
-EWSolutions designs target architectures from the executive question backward: what decisions must this architecture support, with what defensibility, at what scale.
+'AI-ready' is too often a marketing claim attached to a fragile foundation.
+EWSolutions designs target architectures from the executive question backward — what decisions must this support, with what defensibility, at what scale.

 Decision integrity is the earliest signal of whether architecture is holding.
 Five questions surface where the structural exposures are.